 A Great Russian novelist, historian, and philosopher, Aleksandr Isayevich Solzhenitsyn was born on the 11th of December in 1819 in Kislovodsk, former Russian SFSR.
-His father, Isaakiy Semyonovich Solzhenitsyn, was of Russian descent, while his mother, Taisiya Zakharovna, was a Ukrainian lady.
+His father, Isaakiy Semyonovich Solzhenitsyn, was of Russian descent, while his mother, Taisiya Zakharovna, was Ukrainian.
 Unfortunately, his father died before his birth in an accident, and he was raised by his aunt and a widowed mother in strained financial circumstances.
-During the early years, he witnessed the Russian Civil War, which added more to their miseries; the family had to keep their father’s army background a secret, and their property was turned into a collective farm.
-However, his educated mother provided him an initial grounding in literary readings at home.
+During his early years, Aleksandr witnessed the Russian Civil War, which added more to their miseries; the family had to keep their father’s army background a secret, and their property was turned into a collective farm.
+However, his educated mother provided him with an initial grounding in literary readings at home.

 Education and Warfare

-After having initial education from his dedicated mother, Aleksandr Solzhenitsyn graduated from high school in 1936 and later attended Rostov University on the Stalin Scholarship.
-Although he studied physics and mathematics there, he followed his literary passions and produced various literary works during that time.
+After receiving initial education from his dedicated mother, Aleksandr Solzhenitsyn graduated from high school in 1936 and later attended Rostov University on the Stalin Scholarship.
+Although he studied physics and mathematics at the university, he followed his literary passions and produced various literary works during that time.
 Despite several efforts, his initial works did not receive any favorable acceptance.
-Later, he took part in World War II in 1945 and was arrested for writing a letter, criticizing Joseph Stalin, former Soviet leader.
-After spending eight years in prison, he settled in Ryazan where he became teaching as his profession.
-Besides, he took up writing seriously and produced various literary works.
+Later, he took part in World War II in 1945 and was arrested for writing a letter criticizing Joseph Stalin, former Soviet leader.
+Aleksandr spent eight years in prison and later settled in Ryazan, where he began teaching.
+Also, he took up writing seriously and produced various literary works.

 Aleksandr Solzhenitsyn married twice.
 He met his first wife, Natalia Alekseevna Reshetovskaya, at Rostov University, and the couple tied the knot in 1940.
 After a year, he went to the war, which took fifteen years of his life, leading him to endure imprisonment and torture at the Gulag.
 Unfortunately, the couple parted ways in 1952 during these trying times.
-After his exile, they reunited in 1957 but again failed to develop a lasting union and divorced second time in 1972.
-Following year, he married for the second time with Natalia Dmitrievna Svetlova, and the lady stayed with him till his death.
+After his exile, they reunited with Natalia in 1957 but again failed to develop a lasting union and divorced a second time in 1972.
+The following year, he married for the second time with Natalia Dmitrievna Svetlova, and they stayed together till his death.